Stabilizer information inequalities from phase space distributions: Stabilizer States

-Our main observation now is that this construction defines a classical model for any given stabilizer state which reproduces the entropies of all reduced states up to a certain constant.
-We phrase this result without recourse to Wigner functions in such a way that it holds for arbitrary local dimensions, even or odd.
+We now show that this construction defines a classical model which reproduces the entropies of the given stabilizer state and its reduced states, up to a certain constant.
+By phrasing the construction solely in terms of the symplectic complement (hence without recourse to the Wigner function), this result can be established for arbitrary local dimension, even or odd: